-FDA chief renews push for specialty pharmacy rulesDecember 19th, 2012 in Health /
+FDA chief renews push for specialty pharmacy rulesDecember 19, 2012 in Medicine & Health / Health

 (AP)—The head of the Food and Drug Administration renewed her push for new rules to help police pharmacies like the one that triggered a deadly meningitis outbreak, even as members of Congress expressed little interest in cooperating with the agency.